-Science Says Your Random Choice Ability Peaks At 25
+Science Says Your Ability To Make Random Choices Peaks At Age 25

 Apparently, our ability to make random choices is tied to our ability to creatively problem solve in life, and it peaks when we turn 25.